RPI-DATA/jupyter-book/content/notebooks/how-to.md

 jupyter nbconvert --to html --template basic [your notebook's title].ipynb
 ```

-## Creating a Book
+## Creating a Jupyter Book
 ---

 If you have a collection of notebooks you want to share with students, you can create a Jupyter Book that organizes them all in a single hub and narrative structure.
-To do so, first install the Book CLI using the jupyter command line.
+To do so, first install the Book CLI using the Anaconda command line.
 Specifically, run the following command:

 ```
 pip install jupyter-book